Andrew Thomas (soccer, born 1998)

-Andrew Delmos Thomas (born September 1, 1998) is a professional footballer who plays as a goalkeeper for Major League Soccer club Seattle Sounders FC.
-He is eligible to represent England, the United States, and Russia.
+Andrew Delmos Thomas (born September 1, 1998) is a professional soccer player who plays as a goalkeeper for Major League Soccer club Seattle Sounders FC.
+Born in Russia and raised in England, he was called up to the United States under-23s.

 Early life

 Thomas was born in Moscow, Russia, to an American father and a Russian mother, but his family moved to London at a young age; as such, he holds citizenship for Russia, the United States, and the United Kingdom.
 Thomas attended the Merchant Taylors' School, Northwood.

 Alongside football, Thomas was a keen cricketer, who played for the Middlesex County Cricket Club youth team from 10 years old, as well as representing the England cricket team at under-17s level.

 Career

 Youth

-In 2008, Thomas joined the Watford academy aged 9 years old, going on to help their under-18's to the Professional Development League South Championship in 2016, keeping nine consecutive clean sheets.
-On 21 October 2016, Thomas moved on a short-term emergency loan to Wealdstone, making a single appearance for the National League South club.
+In 2008, Thomas joined the Watford academy aged 9, going on to help their under-18's to the Professional Development League South Championship in 2016, keeping nine consecutive clean sheets.
+On October 21, 2016, Thomas moved on a short-term emergency loan to Wealdstone, making a single appearance for the National League South club.
 Thomas opted to leave the club following this season to move to the United States.